UX/UI Design · 2025 · BWE Events Tech

 The Client

-Cloudflare holds in-person seminars annually to educate and provide resources to various audiences within their industry.
-Their existing website needed significant updates — event-specific scheduling layouts, improved navigation, and redesigned speaker module formats — all within a two-month deadline before launch.
+Cloudflare holds in person seminars annually to educate and provide resources to various audiences within their industry.
+Their existing website needed significant updates such as event specific scheduling layouts, improved navigation, and redesigned speaker module formats — all within a two-month deadline before launch.

 I designed wireframes through to hi-fidelity layouts aligned with Cloudflare's branding, researching target audiences and user needs while iterating rapidly on feedback from multiple stakeholder voices.